volodymyr2000mandzyniak/Amazon_pars/README.md

-# Job Scraper
+## Job Scraper

-## Опис
+## Description.

-Цей скрипт використовує `Capybara` та `Selenium WebDriver` для збору даних про вакансії з сайту Amazon Jobs. Він витягує посилання на вакансії з основної сторінки, відвідує кожну вакансію та збирає такі дані, як назва вакансії, посилання для подачі заявки, місцезнаходження та опис вакансії.
+This script uses `Capybara` and `Selenium WebDriver` to collect job data from the Amazon Jobs site.
+It extracts job links from the main page, visits each job, and collects data such as job title, application link, location, and job description.

-## Вимоги
+## Requirements

-- Ruby 3.2 або новіша версія
+- Ruby 3.2 or later
-- `Capybara`
+- `Capybara`.
-- `Selenium WebDriver`
+- `Selenium WebDriver`.
-- `chromedriver` для браузера Chrome
+- `chromedriver` for the Chrome browser